 - 1 tbsp yellow mustard

-- ½ cup chopped pickled beets or other pickled vegetables
+- ½ cup chopped pickled beets or other fermented vegetables

 - 2 tbsp diced spring onion